Butterfly Atlas Species Accounts

 Two flights: May/June, early July to late August.
 Extreme dates: 15 May and 27 and 28 August, Penikese Island (Barnstable Co.), T. French.

 Sweet Pepper Bush, Meadowsweet, and Narrow‑leaved Mountain Mint recorded in Massachusetts.
 Elsewhere milkweed, viburnum, goldenrod, and wild plum are mentioned.

 An edge species generally associated with shrubby habitats near hardwood and wetland forests.
 The majority of Massachusetts records are from areas in or adjacent to Red Maple and or Atlantic White Cedar swamps.
 Wagner (pers comm.) notes that in Connecticut, the species favors trap rock ridges and is also common along the shore.

-: Brown with blotching and a black dorsal ridge; said to "squeak!"
+u>EGG: White.
+OVIPOSITION: Unrecorded.
+LARVA: Green with a dark dorsal stripe and seven slanted dark green side stripes.
+CHRYSALIS: Brown with blotching and a black dorsal ridge; said to "squeak!"
 (Scott, 1986).
-OVERWINTERING STAGE
+OVERWINTERING STAGE: Chrysalis.

 Probably double brooded.
 Severe winters may kill the overwintering pupae.
 Eggs are deposited in May and early June, with adults emerging from mid‑July through August.
 A second brood likely pupates in September.
 It is unknown whether a partial third brood occurs this far north; however, this seems unlikely.